AbishananSriran/PocketDictionary/README.md

 # A Simple Pocket Dictionary

 ### *What is this about?*
    This is a simple pocket dictionary that I created while working with Java.
-Having worked with APIs in other programming languages, I wanted to make a dictionary application for a long time.
+Having worked with web APIs in other programming languages, I wanted to make a dictionary application for a long time.
 This program was created using NetBeans IDE and Java Swing (javax.swing) + GUI Builder.

 ![Pocket Dictionary](https://user-images.githubusercontent.com/83186961/116798355-87920780-aabc-11eb-9967-c42b6261eb22.png)